AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 ### Current dependencies associated with output data format

-Our proposal to swtich from a pkl files to a more rationalize sync .h5 files + csv files comes with inherent developmental efforts.
-We should maintain our legacy system as we develop our new capabilities levereaging Bonsai.
+Our proposal to switch from pkl files to a more general format including sync .h5 files + csv files comes with inherent development efforts.
+We should maintain our legacy system as we develop our new capabilities leveraging Bonsai.

-Currently There are several dependencies on this data storage scheme:
+Currently, there are several dependencies on this data storage scheme:
 - **Data transfer from the experimental rigs to internal file storage registered by LIMS**.
-Those systems are maintained by MPE and can already handle various data format produced by the instruments.
+Those systems are maintained by MPE and can already handle various data formats produced by the instruments.
-- **Data conversion from pkl files to LIMS database and the associated interaction with mTRAIN**. mTrain essentially monitor behavior performance by extracting key metrics from pkl files.
+- **Data conversion from pkl files to LIMS database and the associated interaction with mTRAIN**. mTrain essentially monitors behavior performance by extracting key metrics from pkl files.
 This interaction will have to be updated.
 - **Mouse-seeks access to pkl files information**.
-Mouse-seeks provide immediate analysis of pkl files to monitor basic behavioral metrics.
-The existing codebase can easily be transitioned to depend on a new file format by adding a few loading and metrics calculation functions.
-This system was aleady designed to work from a large collection of data storage files.
+Mouse-seeks provide immediate analysis to behavioral data from pkl files to monitor basic metrics.
+The existing codebase can easily be transitioned to depend on a new file format by adding new loading and metrics calculation functions.
+This system was designed to work with a large collection of data storage files.
 - **Data conversion from pkl files to NWB files**.
-We discussed above in [Data format](#Data format) how simplifying our storage using event-based sync files will simplify this conversion.
+We discussed above in #Data format how simplifying our storage using event-based sync files will simplify this conversion.
 These NWB files will act as the primary gateway to data for the OpenScope project.
-Our goal is to avoid any dependencies with internal storage scheme for external teams.
+Our goal is to avoid any dependencies on internal files/databases for external teams.
 - **Existing codebase accessing pkl files for behavioral and physiology analyss**.
-Perhaps, this is where we have the largest legacy dependency.
-When appropriate, this suggests that ongoing projects should continue using our legacy pkl system unless there is a desire to transition these codebase to work solely from NWB files.
+Perhaps this is where we have the largest legacy dependency.
+When appropriate, this suggests that ongoing projects should continue using our legacy Camstim and pkl system unless there is a desire to transition these codebases to work solely from NWB files.

 ### Workflow templates